mrworf/iceshelf/README.md

 missed.

-The tests rely on the `par2` and `gpg` tools being available in the PATH, so make sure they are installed before running `extras/testsuite/test_backup.sh` and `extras/testsuite/test_restore.sh`.
+The tests rely on the `par2` and `gpg` tools being available in the PATH, so make sure they are installed before running `bash extras/testsuite/test_backup.sh` and `bash extras/testsuite/test_restore.sh`.